jschwinger233/skbdump/README.md

   -w, --pcap-filename string   output pcap filename (default "skbdump.pcap")
-      --perf-output            use bpf_perf_event_output to lift payload size limit -s, --skb-filename string    output skb filename (default "skbdump.meta")
+      --perf-output            use bpf_perf_event_output to lift payload size limit -s, --skb-filename string    output skb filename (default "skbdump.meta") -t, --skb-track              track skb by address
 ```

-Please be aware that every capture will dump two files, one is `pcap` file which I recommand you open it by wireshark, and the other is `skb` text file just simply recording skb metadata in JSON.
+Please be aware that every capture will dump two files, one is `pcap` file which I recommand you open it by wireshark, and the other is `meta` text file just simply recording skb metadata in JSON.

 ### Some examples: